 I know for me, family travel does not always mean me and my kids.
 As you know I went to Italy last March with a few of my favorite family members – my aunt, uncle and sister.
 And for some folks, friends mean family (kinda like #thegirlfriends).
 So whoever you hold near and dear, plan a trip, but here are some awesome tips for traveling with extended family:

 I am so excited to have another guest post today from Davi at Homegrown Simplicity!
 I want to share so many great travel tips with you all, but I can’t visit everywhere!
-I wish… So Davi is sharing with us her best secrets to exploring her hometown of Houston, Texas!
+I wish… So Davi is sharing with us her best secrets to exploring her hometown of Houston with a toddler!

 4 Stress-Free Ways to Explore Houston with a Toddler